Buy a Galaxy Fold, get a fancy concierge service for free

 We're still early on in our review process of the updated Galaxy Fold, but we'll sift through the warranty and more for other details and tidbits we can find on Samsung's new concierge service for Fold owners.
 In the meantime, here's everything that's changed in the Galaxy Fold design.

-Discuss: Galaxy Fold fine print: Buy a Fold, and Samsung customer service literally comes to you
+Discuss: Galaxy Fold's fine print: Buy a Fold, and Samsung customer service literally comes to you

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.